Chewbaccins/benchmarks/fft/readme.md

 problem size must be 2^x

+for single run

 mpirun -np [number of processes] ./fft [problem size]

+for test run (max flops in 5 runs)

+make testfft

 ###### results
 results are given in Flops